Silicone Props

 Silicone Props, Medical Simulators, Novelties, and Doll Fabrication

-Platinum silicones, such as our PlatSil Gels must be cast into compatible mold materials.
+Platinum silicones must be cast into compatible mold materials.
 Important!
 Casting Platinum formula silicone into molds that are not compatible will result in cure inhibition (silicone won't cure solid).
 When in doubt about a specific mold material, perform a small test cure to ensure compatibility.
+In this video we discuss compatible mold materials and release agents for casting platinum silicones.

 In the next tutorial we show how to cast a very soft and squishy silicone heart from a resin mold.
 We used ArtKast resin for the mold and pigmented Skin Cast Silicone for the Heart.

 In this tutorial we use the very soft Silicone, Skin Cast Gel, to make a soft, realistic heart prop.
-Because Skin Cast Gel is VERY soft, we first brushed a layer of Gel-OO into the ArtKast resin mold.
+Because Skin Cast Gel is VERY soft, we first brushed a layer firmer silicone into the ArtKast resin mold.
 This allows for very realistic body parts to be made.

-Smith's Prosthetic Deadener may also be added to Skin Cast Formulas to simulate very realistic skins and other organic tissues.
+Prosthetic Additive 1 may also be added to Skin Cast Formulas to simulate very realistic skins and other organic tissues.
 In this tutorial we use a thin membrane of Skin Cast 0010 and then back fill it with Deadened Skin Cast.
 This results in a very soft silicone part and may be used to simulated breast tissue in medical simulators.

 Creating A Master Mold

 Resin molds, such as epoxy or urethane resin, are inexpensive mold making options for silicone casting.
-In this first tutorial we mold a clay severed head using EasyFlo 120 thickened with PolyFiber.
+This method works with our ArtKast resin and PolyFiber.

 Resin block mold may also be used for casting silicone.
 In the following video we explain a method for making EasyFlo 60 block molds that may be used for casting SkinCast silicones or PlatSil Gels.
 This is a great way to reproduce silicone medical simulators or adult novelties.